This is a summary review of Insanely Simple containing key details about the book.

 “It should now be considered a basic law of commerce: Simplicity attracts.”

-“His bottom line was that the ship had to be moving forward every day.
+“The ship had to be moving forward every day.
 If you weren’t helping, that’s when you got in trouble.”

 “When process is king, ideas will never be.
 It takes only Common Sense to recognize that the more layers you add to a process, the more watered down the final work will become.”